Metronom (film)

 Metronom is a 2022 drama film written and directed by Alexandru Belc in his directorial debut.
-Starring Mara Bugarin and Servan Lazarovici accompanied by Vlad Ivanov, Mihai Călin, Andreea Bibiri, Alina Brezunțeanu and Mara Vicol.
-It had its world premiere on May 24, 2022, at the 75th Cannes Film Festival where it competed for the Un Certain Regard and won Best Director.
+Starring Mara Bugarin and Servan Lazarovici, accompanied by: Vlad Ivanov, Mihai Călin, Andreea Bibiri, Alina Brezunțeanu and Mara Vicol.
+It had its world premiere on May 24, 2022, at the 75^{th} Cannes Film Festival where it competed for the Un Certain Regard and won Best Director.

-The film was named on the shortlist for Romanian's entry for the Academy Award for Best International Feature Film at the 95th Academy Awards, but it was not selected.
+The film was named on the shortlist for Romanian's entry for the Academy Award for Best International Feature Film at the 95^{th} Academy Awards, but it was not selected.

 Synopsis

-In 1972, Ana and Sorin are two teenagers who fall in love, but the young couple is forced to end their relationship when Sorin tells Ana that he is going to escape with his family to West Germany.
+In 1972 AD, Ana and Sorin are two teenagers who fall in love, but the young couple is forced to end their relationship when Sorin tells Ana that he is going to escape with his family to West Germany.
 After that, Ana and Sorin meet again, after the breakup, at the party of a colleague, Roxana.
-At the party, all the young people listen to the program "Metronom" by DJ Cornel Chiriac, broadcast by Radio Europa Liberă, a radio station banned at the time in Romania.
-The young people write a letter to Cornel Chiriac, through which they express their desire to leave the country under the communist regime.
-They are detained by the militia that was notified and forced to describe in detail their participation in an act seen as a protest against the regime.
+At the party, all the young people listen to the program "Metronom" by DJ Cornel Chiriac, broadcast by Radio Free Europe, a radio station banned at the time in Romania.
+The young people write a letter to Cornel Chiriac, through which they express their desire to leave the country under the Communist regime.
+They are detained by the militia that was notified and forced to describe in detail their participation in an act, seen as a protest against the regime.